What Are Platelets?

 Secondary thrombocytosis.
 This is another condition caused by too many platelets.
 Secondary thrombocytosis is condition stimulates the bone marrow to make more platelets.
-Causes include infection, inflammation, some types of cancer, and reactions to medicines.
-Symptoms are usually
+Causes include infection, anemia, inflammation, some types of cancer, and reactions to medicines.
+Symptoms are

 Platelet dysfunction.
 Many rare diseases are linked to poor platelet function.
 This means the number of platelets is normal, but the platelets don't work as they should.
+Medicines, such

-Medicines such as that while taking these medicines you have an increased risk of bleeding.
+Know that while taking these medicines you have an increased risk of bleeding.
+Always

 Platelets are tiny but important cells in your blood that help your body control bleeding.